 September 2013 - Back From Sardinia

 In the second half of September, I headed to Sardinia for some Mediterranean diving.
 Despite only a handful of diving days we managed to fit in some diverse diving, mostly with my friend Miho Tsuruoka.
 We dived around Tavolara Island with Dive Aquarius, in the new underwater MuMart underwater exhibition in Golfo Aranci (although I can't show those photos yet) with Alpha Diving Centre and in Alghero with my friends from Capo Galera Dive Centre.
 All in all some diverse diving and actually a lot of very useful pictures.
-Although the trip coincided with the height of some problems I was having with my laptop, so I haven't done much with the shots yet, but I am looking forward to getting a gallery online soon.
+Although the trip coincided with the height of some problems I was having with my laptop, you can now see a gallery of these images online here.

 September 2013 - British Wildlife Photography Awards